You must know certain information, or have certain documents, before starting your application.

 You must tell us if this application is to set up a new charity that will replace an existing charity or organisation.
 It is important that the trustees and members of the existing charity or organisation are fully aware of their responsibilities going through this process.
 Please read our Incorporation Guidance for more information.

 You must tell us about the organisation’s purposes and activities.
-Please see Writing charitable purposes in the Thinking of becoming a charity section of our website.
+Please see Writing charitable purposes in the Preparing for your application section of our website.

 Charity trustees are the people who are in general management and control of the charity and usually those who are part of its governing body.
 Depending on the charity's legal structure they may also be known as directors, office holders or committee members.